lilabs/Node-Dashboard-for-SAP-HANA/Readme.md

 Node Dependencies

-We will also use a couple of helpful dependencies from the node community including Socket.io, Express and obviously hdb.
+We will also use a couple of helpful dependencies from the node community including:
+- Socket.io
+- Express and
+- hdb

 Installing these packages is as simple as running "npm install hdb”.
 Once you have the dependencies installed we can start creating our app.

 ![SAP HDB NPM](https://nodei.co/npm/hdb.png?compact=true)
 ![HANA Node Integration](http://scn.sap.com/servlet/JiveServlet/downloadImage/38-98373-337377/474-400/pastedImage_35.png)